Restricted Hardenability Bands for Selected Alloy Steels

 In general, steels with restricted hardenability (RH steels) will exhibit a hardness range not greater than 5 HRC at the initial position on the end-quench hardenability bar and not greater than 65% of the hardness range for standard H-band steels (see SAE J1268) in the "inflection" region.
 Generally the restricted hardenability band follows the middle of the corresponding standard H-band.
 An example of the RH band compared with the standard H-band is given for SAE 4140 in Figure 1.

-Rationale: Page 2 Item 6 Grain Size: Deleted SAE J418 because SAE cancelled that specification in May 1999.
-Replaced it with equivalent ASTM specification E112.
+Page 2 Item 6 Grain Size: Deleted SAE J418 because SAE cancelled that specification in May 1999.
+Replaced it with equivalent ASTM specification E 112.
+Page 4 Note 3: Deleted all references to tables because they are currently under review and have not been balloted.
+Left in reference to SAE J409.

 Included in: Ground Vehicle Fasteners Subscription Learn More